Erythrina x bidwillii

 Many species; known and used chiefly in frost-free parts of Arizona, Florida, Southern California, and Hawaii.
 Valued for brilliant flowers in colors ranging from greenish white through yellow to light or vivid shades of orange and red.
 The flat, beanlike pods following bloom contain poisonous seeds.
 Leaves are divided into three leaflets.
 These are typically thorny plants with strong structural value, both in and out of leaf.
 To eliminate too rapid, succulent growth and limb breakage in larger species, give little or no irrigation during dry weather and prune after flowering.Erythrina x bidwillii

-The plant grows to 8 ft. tall and as wide; sometimes treelike to 20 ft. or taller.
-Spectacular spring-to-winter display of 2-ft. long clusters of pure red flowers on long, willowy stalks; main show in summer.
+The deciduous shrub grows to 8 ft. tall and as wide; sometimes treelike to 20 ft. or taller.
+Spectacular spring-to-winter display of 2-ft.-long clusters of pure red flowers on long, willowy stalks; main show is in summer.
 Cut back flowering wood after blossoms fade.
 Very thorny; plant away from paths and use long-handled pruners when trimming.

 Hybrid between P. caerulea and P. alata.
 Among the best-known, most widely planted p...

 Native to China and northern India.
 Grows to 30–50 ft. tall and wide, with an irregular habit.
 R...